How Should a Bicycle Helmet Fit?

 Adjust the Helmet

 1. Once you’ve selected a helmet, adjust the internal padding or fit system (if available).
-Many helmets now come with a dial that allows you to tighten or loosen the fit.
+Many helmets now include a dial that lets you adjust the fit.

 2. Make sure that the helmet feels snug around the entire head.
 There should be no movement or gaps between the helmet and your scalp.